intel/ai-reference-models/quickstart/object_detection/tensorflow/ssd-mobilenet/inference/cpu/int8/README.md

 The model container includes the scripts and libraries needed to run SSD-MobileNet Int8 inference.
 To run one of the quickstart scripts using this container, you'll need to provide volume mounts for the dataset and an output directory.
+Omit the `DATASET_DIR` when running the multi-instance quickstart scripts, since synthetic data will be used.

 ```
 DATASET_DIR=<path to the coco tf record file>